rchaser53/application-services/docs/rfcs/sync-manager.md

 probably be made much simpler by initially supporting only per-engine wipe commands.

+Note that there has been some discussion about not implementing the client engine and replacing "commands" with some other mechanism.
+However, we have decided to not do that because the implementation isn't considered too difficult, and because desktop will probably require a number of changes to remove it (eg, "synced tabs" will not work correctly without a client record with the same guid as the clients engine.)

+Note however that unlike desktop, we will use the FxA device ID as the client ID.
+Because FxA device IDs are more ephemeral than sync IDs, it will be necessary for engines using this ID to track the most-recent ID they synced with so the old record can be deleted when a change is detected.

 ## Collections vs engines vs stores vs preferences vs Apis

 For the purposes of the sync manager, we define: